Heisey/eatnow/README.md

 The changes from the original project have been documented [here](./markdown//changes.md)

+## Third Party Services
+Multiple Services have been implemeted and accounts are required for the project.
+The following services are used:
+ - firebase
+ - aws
+ - stripe

 ## Project Start

 for instruction on how to setup and start project start [here](./markdown//serverStart.md)